 The final aspect the of NPIP Certification that I will touch on is how much it costs.
 The cost depends on your state, each state will have different rates and procedures of how they go about conducting a NPIP certification.
-In the state of Tennessee, where I live our State Vet charged $25 for an inspection and certification.
-It is in the best interest of the state that keepers certify their flocks so they try to make it simple and affordable.
+In my state of Tennessee, our State Vet charged $25 for an inspection and certification.
+It is in the best interest of the state that keepers certify their flocks, so they try to make it simple and affordable.

 I have never regretted getting my flock NPIP Certified.
-Although I am not an active breeder I find value in knowing that my flock is healthy.
-I also found the NPIP certification process valuable in learning how to conduct my own health inspections on my birds and what dangerous symptoms to look for in relation to serious illness in my flock.
-The most important aspect that I value from the NPIP process is the network of contacts I can call should I find myself in the unfortunate situation where I need professional help for my flock.
-There is a peace of mind knowing that I am only a phone call away from people who are knowledgeable should I need to tap into that resource.
+Although I am not an active breeder, I find value in knowing that my flock is healthy.
+I also found the NPIP certification process valuable in learning how to conduct my own health inspections on my birds.
+The most important aspect that I value from the NPIP process is the network of contacts.
+There is a peace of mind knowing that I am only a phone call away from people who are knowledgeable, should I need to tap into that resource.

 I hope that this post has helped answer some question relating to NPIP Certification.
-If you have any questions that I did not cover in this post please feel free to leave me a comment.
-I will get back to you as soon as I can.
-That’s what I’m here for.
+If you have any questions, please feel free to leave me a comment.
+You can also drop me a line at firstname.lastname@example.org.

 Earlier this month the CDC released an article/report that backyard chickens are responsible for salmonella outbreaks across the country.
-Sickening people even sending some to the hospital, but so far no deaths have occured, well that’s good.
-As fear riddening as this sounds I want to take the time and put my two cents in and tell my side of the story as a backyard chicken keeper.
+Sickening people even sending some to the hospital, but so far, no deaths have occurred, well that’s good.
+As fear ridding as this sounds, I want to take the time and put my two cents in and tell my side of the story as a backyard chicken keeper.

 So, what is my stance you may be asking?
 Well to put it simply, wash your hands!
 I have been a keeper of backyard chickens for almost 10 years now, I have never become sick due to handling or having contact with my flock.
 The only chicken I have contracted illness from and took ill was from chicken that I ordered at a restaurant.